In Detroit, a battle over the right to literacy

 "I feel like I've been cheated."

 It's one of the first things Jamarria Hall said about his education at Osborn Evergreen Academy of Design and Alternative Energy, a Detroit public school.
 Hall is 17 years old, tall and gangly.
 He spent grades nine through 12 at Osborn, one of the five lowest performing schools in Detroit named in a federal suit against the state of Michigan.
-The class action lawsuit alleges that the public school system failed to provide students access to literacy.
+The class action lawsuit filed in September 2016 alleges that the public school system in Detroit denies children their constitutional right to literacy under the Fourteenth Amendment.

 Detroit's complicated public school system has, since 1999, been in some form of state control.
 It's a hard network to navigate, a constantly changing mix of public schools and charter schools that has been managed by a dozen authorizers from all over the state of Michigan who determine where and when to open public and charter schools.